maybebyte/anthesis/why-self-host.md

 **Entertainment Center**

-1. [Retropie](https://retropie.org.uk/) is a fantastic project.
-I grew up with many of the games it supports so it caters to my nostalgia, and shaders only serve to further improve the experience.
-The Argon ONE (a nice case) makes it feasible to overclock the thermally challenged Raspberry Pi 4B.
+1. [Retropie](https://retropie.org.uk/) is great for those interested in retro gaming.
+I grew up with many of the games it supports so it caters to my nostalgia (in fact, the experience is even better than it was before given multi-pass shaders and a good audio system).
+The Argon ONE case makes it feasible to overclock the thermally challenged Raspberry Pi 4B.
 1. An [MPD](https://www.musicpd.org/) instance is accessible within my LAN so I can play music on the speakers without toil.